IntersectMBO/cardano-formal-specifications/README.md

 ## Ledger specifications

-The ledger is our biggest and longest running project.
+The ledger is our biggest and longest running specification project.

 We have specifications going all the way back to Byron and the whole system up to the present Conway era is covered.